jo-37/shell-bash/README.md

 Another challenge consists in feeding the called command with input from the perl script and capturing the output at the same time.
-While this last item is perfectly solved by `IPC::Run`, the latter is rather complex and even requires some special setup to execute code by a specific shell.
+While this last item is perfectly solved by [IPC::Run](https://metacpan.org/pod/IPC::Run), the latter is rather complex and even requires some special setup to execute code by a specific shell.